alik604/chrome-password-thief/README.md

 # [Chrome Password Thief](https://alik604.github.io/chrome-password-thief/Docs/index.html)
->Chrome Password Thief is an easy to develop program that is so elementary, that it evades anti virus
+>Chrome Password Thief is an easy to develop program that is so elementary, that it evades anti virus!

 ## You can read the [writeup here](https://alik604.github.io/chrome-password-thief/Docs/index.html)